HITECHCRIME/HC_SG114_Moment/README.md

 Give it up I've told myself perhaps a thousand times yeah Counting blows like they are mine, no intentions to put up

+Feeling wrong with all the words been spitting out yeah Fleeting thoughts are the swarms I've been calling down (to?)
+Give it up I've told myself perhaps a thousand times yeah Counting blows like they are mine, no intentions to put up

 Truth be told lack of progress is what scares me most Leading home another kind of route I'm taking off the road so long as you don't listen, you just cope yeah